Funding Opportunities

 4. PhD positions at the Friedrich Schlegel Graduate School without secured external funding

-Applicants who are admitted but not offered a scholarship will receive support from the Graduate School in securing scholarships or other third-party funding for their doctoral studies.
-They may also participate in selected program events and take digital modules.
+Applicants who are admitted but not awarded a scholarship will receive support from the Graduate School in securing external funding for their doctoral studies.
+They may also participate in selected programme activities and complete digital modules.

-Please note that the FSGS is a structured doctoral program that can only be coursed full-time.
+Please note that the FSGS is a structured doctoral programme that can only be pursued on a full-time basis.
 We strongly recommend securing funding for your doctoral studies through external sources and advise against self-funding through non-academic employment.
-If you have access to funding sources other than standard institutional support (such as scholarships or academic staff positions) and do not wish to apply for external funding, please indicate this in your application.
+If you have access to funding sources other than standard institutional support (such as scholarships or academic positions) and do not wish to apply for external funding, please indicate this in your application.

 5. CSC fellowships within the FUB-CSC program for researchers in the humanities from the PR China with a focus on German Studies

-CSC fellowships with a duration of three to four years are awarded as part of the FUB-CSC program.
-Funding is only available to candidates from the People's Republic of China who wish to pursue a PhD at the FSGS in a humanities discipline with a focus on German Studies.
+CSC fellowships with a duration of three to four years are awarded as part of the FUB–CSC programme.
+Funding is available exclusively to candidates from the People’s Republic of China who wish to pursue a PhD at the FSGS in a humanities discipline with a focus on German Studies.

-Candidates nominated by the FSGS will be informed about the next steps by the FUB-CSC Office and must submit their application via the CSC portal after completing the FSGS selection process.
-The final decision lies with the funding agency.
+Candidates nominated by the FSGS will be informed about the next steps by the FUB–CSC Office and must submit their application via the CSC portal after successfully completing the FSGS selection process.
+The final decision rests with the funding agency.

 Application Process

-After we have reviewed the applications, you will receive a response in case your application cannot be considered for formal reasons.
-All formally approved applications will go through an internal review process.
-The selection committee internally votes to select applicants who will be invited to the selection interviews.
+After we have reviewed the applications, you will be informed if your application cannot be considered for formal reasons.
+All formally eligible applications then undergo an internal review process.
+The selection committee conducts an internal vote to determine which applicants will be invited to the selection interviews.

-During the interviews, each applicant has 5–10 minutes to give a verbal presentation on their project, followed by a 10–15-minute discussion.
-The prospective supervisors selected in the application are invited to this interview.
-You do not have to bring your application documents with you.
-Shortly after the selection interviews you will receive an acceptance or rejection.
+During the interviews, each applicant gives a 5–10 minute oral presentation of their project, followed by a 10–15 minute discussion.
+The prospective supervisors named in the application are also invited to attend.
+There is no need to bring your application documents to the interview.

-The doctoral program for those who have been awarded a PhD position starts in October.
+The doctoral programme for those awarded a PhD position begins in October.

-The DAAD and CSC scholarships start in October.
+DAAD and CSC scholarships also begin in October.